What Is Valor in Poker?

-Long ago, the term valor described knights’ bravery on the battlefield.
-Zenith Poker was the first to introduce the concept of valor 🎖
+Long ago, the term valor described the bravery of knights on the battlefield.
+Zenith Poker was the first to introduce the concept of valor🎖 in poker.

 Valor captures the quality of fighting for pots through betting and raising.
 High-valor hands can maximize value by putting in big bets or raises over multiple streets regardless of runout, while low-valor hands minimize losses by playing more passively.